Borkou-Ennedi-Tibesti (prefecture)

 Borkou-Ennedi-Tibesti Prefecture was the largest of the 14 prefectures of Chad between 1960 and 1999.
 It was transformed into Borkou-Ennedi-Tibesti Region, one of the 18 regions into which the country has been divided since 2002.
 Its name is often abbreviated to BET.

-Located in the north of Chad it was adjacent to Libya, while also bordering Niger and Sudan.
+Located in the north of Chad it was adjacent to Algeria, while also bordering Niger and Sudan.
 Borkou-Ennedi-Tibesti covered an area of 600,350 km^{2}, almost half of Chad's total area.
 It had a population of 73,185 (as of 1993), partly nomadic and also scattered small towns and other settlements.
 Its capital was Faya-Largeau.

 Geography

 Borkou-Ennedi-Tibesti is located in the Sahara Desert and extends into the Sahel.
 Its diverse topography ranges from the volcanic Tibesti Mountains to the Bodélé Depression, a vast Holocene lake-bed that is one of the Earth's strongest dust storm producing regions.
 Overall, the territory is extremely arid.